japaric/Pia-s/README.md

 - Understands the use of the sustain pedal.
 Notes sustained by the pedal are colored differently than held notes.
 - Identifies common chords and their extensions.
 - Pressed / held keys are colored according to their relationship to the tonic center, i.e. each scale degree has its own color.
+- Highlights the overtones of the pressed note.

 **NOTE** `Pia's` does not produce audio nor MIDI output.
 Do not expect sound to come from it..